Riverbank Makeover Project

 On August 22, 2019 we held our garden tour of the river-adjacent site that CRV restored in 2018 during Phase 1 of our Riverbank Makeover Project, and spoke to attendees about Phase 2 of our project for this year.
-We are recruiting volunteers to help plant riparian plants at this year’s selected Riverbank Makeover site, with a planned date for planting of September 17.
+We are recruiting volunteers to help plant riparian plants at this year’s selected Riverbank Makeover site, with a planned date for planting of Wednesday September 18, starting at 10 am.
 Volunteers will be working alongside CRV representatives and riparian plant experts, and will learn about riparian plants and planting techniques.
 The Phase 2 “Riverbank Makeover reveal” will be set for a date shortly after planting.
 Contact us for full details by email to participate in the volunteer planting date or attend the “Riverbank Makeover reveal” date.

 Elbow River Brown Trout Redd Count Project

 This project involves a visual survey of Brown Trout spawning sites (“Redds”) in two sections of the Elbow River.
 First, in the Upper Elbow, we survey a section along an approximately 6 km reach from the Glencoe Golf Course to the Elbow Springs Golf Course.
 Second, in the Lower Elbow, the survey is conducted in the approximately 12 km reach from the Glenmore Dam to where the Elbow meets the Bow River at Fort Calgary.
 Each Brown Trout Redd survey or count is conducted in November, following the typical spawning season for Brown Trout.
 To complete the Redd Count on both the Lower Elbow (below the dam) and Upper Elbow (above the dam) in 2019, Calgary River Valleys received funding from the Land Stewardship Centre and from the City of Calgary.